JavaScript - compare strings (e. g. for sorting / ordering)

 4. Sorting array of objects example

-Approach presented in this section is universal - can be used to sort columns with different types.
-Check previous section (3.
-Custom compare method example) too see simplest example.
+The approach presented in this section is universal - can be used to sort columns of different types.
+Check the previous section (3.
+Custom compare method example) to see the simplest example.

 // ONLINE-RUNNER:browser;